AnthonyDF/AnthonyDF/README.md

 - 👋 Hello, welcome to my repo and portfolio!
 - 👷 I'm Anthony De Faria, an engineer and data scientist.
 - 👀 I’m passionate about [photography](https://www.anthonydefaria.com), travel and motorbikes.
-- 💪 I'll show you here the extent of my skills in data science through a real project.
+- 💪 I'll show you here the extent of my skills in data science through a use case project.

 # 🏍️ Project#1: French second-hand motorcycle market vizualisation dashboard and price prediction.